Creating FIDO2 SSH keys using ssh-keygen

 Restricting SSH Access to rsync

-Passphrase-less SSH keys allows one to automate remote tasks by not requiring user intervention to enter a passphrase to decrypt the key.
-While this is convenient, is posses a security risk as the plain key can be used by anyone who gets hold of it to access the remote server.
-To this end, the developers of SSH allowed to restrict via the .ssh/authorized_keys the commands that can be executed of specific keys.
-This works great for simple commands, but as using rsync requires executing remote commands withe different arguments on the remote end, depending on the invocation on the local machine, it gets quite complicated to properly restrict it via .ssh/authorized_keys.
+Passphrase-less SSH keys allow one to automate remote tasks by not requiring user intervention to enter a passphrase to decrypt the key.
+While this is convenient, it poses a security risk, as the plain key can be used by anyone who gets hold of it to access the remote server.
+To this end, the developers of SSH made it possible to restrict, via .ssh/authorized_keys, the commands that can be executed by specific keys.
+This works great for simple commands, but because using rsync requires executing remote commands with different arguments on the remote end, depending on the invocation on the local machine, it gets quite complicated to properly restrict it via .ssh/authorized_keys.

-Luckily, the developers of rsync foresaw this problem and wrote a script called rrsync (for restricted rsync) specifically to ease the restricting keys to be used only for rsync via .ssh/authorized_keys.
-If you have rsync installed, rrsync should have been distributed along side it.
-In Debian/Ubuntu machines it can be found under /usr/share/doc/rsync/scripts/rrsync.gz.
-If you can find it there, you can download the script directly from here.
-On the remote machine, copy the script, unpacking if needed, and make it executable:
+Luckily, the developers of rsync foresaw this problem and wrote a script called rrsync (for restricted rsync) specifically to make it easier to restrict keys to be used only for rsync via .ssh/authorized_keys.
+If you have rsync installed, rrsync should have been distributed alongside it.
+On Debian/Ubuntu machines, it can be found under /usr/share/doc/rsync/scripts/rrsync.gz.
+If you cannot find it there, you can download the script directly from here.
+On the remote machine, copy the script, unpack it if needed, and make it executable:

 user@remote:~$ gunzip /usr/share/doc/rsync/scripts/rrsync.gz -c > ~/bin/rrsync